DennisMunene08/alx-low_level_programming/README.md

-This is a repository that will introduce us to the c programming language
+ThThis is a repository that will introduce us to the c programming language